Top 50 Triggers Interview Questions and Answers

 Triggers are used to enforce business rules, maintain data integrity, and automate tasks.

-Q29.
-The difference between a trigger and a constraint
+Q. What is the difference between a trigger and a constraint?

 A trigger is a set of actions that are automatically performed when a specified event occurs, while a constraint is a rule that restricts the values in a database.

-Q32.
-How would you insert contacts to newly created contacts using trigger
+Q. How would you insert contacts into newly created accounts using a trigger?

 Use a trigger to insert contacts to newly created contacts